-Many aboriginal people are of the view that such First Nation Aboriginal Trusts are tax exempt.
+Many indigenous people are of the view that such First Nation Indigenous Trusts are tax exempt.
 Nothing could be further from the truth!
 First Nation Settlement Trusts are taxable at the highest tax rates in the country ranging in the area of 45% – which given that these funds are being used for desperately needed community services is unacceptable!

 However, no regime has been legislated to set this situation right and there is no general tax exemption for First Nation Trusts.
 This is a matter which requires our politicians’ immediate attention.
 First Nation Settlement Trusts should be designated to be tax free public bodies performing the functions of a public body and exempt from income taxation under s.
 149(1)(a) of the Tax Act!
 And in this author’s view, in exchange for such blanket tax exemption, such Trusts should be regulated in a manner like any other tax exempt pension fund.

 Because First Nation trust settlements are typically intended to benefit generations to come, provincial governments should also suspend the Rule against Perpetuities as it applies to such trusts.
 With the exception of Manitoba, every other jurisdiction in which the Rule Against Perpetuities applies, such trusts forced to wind up every 80 years.
 This area of the law also needs changes.

 A Push for Tax Exempt Status on Settlement Trusts